-The Graduate Student Travel Fund
+• Graduate Student Travel Fund (all departmental graduate students)

-Departmental assistance is intended to supplement support already available from the Graduate Student Association (GSA) and from other sources.
+This departmental assistance is intended to supplement support already available from the GSA and from other sources.
 Funding is granted on a first-come, first-served basis as it becomes available, and so advance application is strongly encouraged.

 Applications use the forms linked below and should be submitted to cua-ancient-medieval@cua.edu.
 The Academic Coordinator will share completed applications with the Graduate Student Travel Fund Committee.
 The Committee itself is constituted exclusively of graduate students: the department chair is a member ex officio and can advise, but has no vote.

-Students who receive departmental conference funding are expected to present a version of their paper at a session of a graduate student colloquium or other suitable departmental forum.
+Students who receive conference funding are expected to present a version of their paper at a session of a graduate student colloquium or other suitable departmental forum.

 Questions before or during the application process may be directed to the departmental GSA Senator and Alternate.